State Issues

 For decades, PT and OT employment in schools were categorized as "classified" along with school staff.
 In 2019, DPI made a third employment category, "Other Licensed Professionals," (OLP) and moved PTs and OTs into that category along with drivers' license instructors.

-The problem is that each of the 115 school districts is supposed to publish their own payment schedules, but they do not.
+The problem is that no data exists to demonstrate that the PT and OT services in public schools suffer due to this problematic career policy.
+Each of the 115 school districts is supposed to publish their own payment schedules, but they do not.
 Furthermore, there is no data within DPI about the employment/retention status of PTs and OTs across the state.

-We finally have a bill filed in the House to start to remedy the issue!
-The bill requires transparency of school districts to publish salary schedules for PTs and OTs, and requires annual reporting,on their employment status.
+Rep. Crawford filed a bill this spring in the House to start to remedy the issue!
+The bill language requires transparency of school districts to publish salary schedules for PTs and OTs, and requires annual reporting, on their employment status.

 See the bill here.